thunderbird/send-suite/README.md

+# Lockbox dev

+See the `docs/` folder for a draft of the current documentation.

+---

-# Work in Progress: Thunderbird Send Suite
+# (OUTDATED) Work in Progress: Thunderbird Send Suite

 Provides (or will provide) the following features for Thunderbird: